Leading from the Middle

 Panelist: María del Carmen Salazar, Ph.D.

-Associate Dean for Faculty Affairs and DEIJA and Professor of Curriculum & Instruction and Teacher Education in the Morgridge College of Education at the University of Denver
+Associate Dean for Faculty Affairs and DEIJA and Professor of Curriculum & Instruction and Teacher Education, University of Denver

 Shannon Lundeen